Kosuke Fukudome: Hanshin Tigers

-After the 2012 MLB season, Fukodome return to NPB and sign with the Hanshin Tigers.
+After the 2012 MLB season, Fukudome returned to the NPB and signed with the Hanshin Tigers.
 After playing just 63 games in 2013 and 104 in 2014 with limited offensive production, Fukudome experienced a resurgence in 2015 at the age of 38.
 In playing all but three of the season's 143 games, he batted .281 with 20 home runs, 24 doubles, and 76 RBI.
 The home run and RBI totals were Fukudome's highest since his second to last year with the Chunichi Dragons of the Central League in 2006.

 At the end of the 2015 season, Fukudome was named to an NPB Best Nine lineup for a fourth time and was awarded his fifth career Golden Glove as an outfielder.
 The nine years between his last Golden Glove and 2015 is a Central League record.
-He will return to the Tigers' outfield in 2016 for his 18th professional season at age 39.
+He returned to the Tigers' outfield in 2016 for his 18th professional season at age 39.

 On 30 July 2016, Fukudome became the 4th player in NPB history to register multiple cycle hits as he helped lead the Tigers to an 8–3 victory over his former team, the Chunichi Dragons.

 On December 2, 2020, he become a free agent.

 Second stint with the Dragons

 On December 18, 2020, Fukudome signed a contract to return to the Dragons and held a press conference.
+On September 23, 2022, he retired after 24 years.
+Fukudome was the last active NPB player to have played in the 20th century.